anwarnunez/anwarnunez.github.io/index.md

 ***

-I'm a postdoc in the lab of Matteo Carandini and Kenneth Harris at UCL ([Cortex Lab][cortexlab]).
-Previously, I was a neuroscience graduate student in the lab of Jack Gallant at UC Berkeley.
+I'm a research scientist based in the San Francisco Bay area.
+Previously, I was a postdoc in the lab of Matteo Carandini and Kenneth Harris at UCL ([Cortex Lab][cortexlab]) and before that I was a graduate student in the lab of Jack Gallant at UC Berkeley ([Gallant Lab][gallantlab]).

 <a markdown="0" href="{{ site.url }}/research" class="btn">research</a>

-## Current Position

-	Postdoctoral Fellow
-	Cortex Lab
-	University College London

 ## Graduate studies

 	Ph.D.
 Neuroscience
-	Gallant Lab
 	Helen Wills Neuroscience Institute
 	University of California, Berkeley